felagund1789/pokedex-react-app/README.md

 ## Features

+- **Responsive Design** that works on both desktop and mobile devices
 - **Pokemon List**: View a list of all Pokemon
+- **Search**: Search for specific Pokemon by name
 - **Pokemon Details**: View detailed information about a Pokemon, including:
   - Pokedex number
-  - Types
+  - Types (grass, fire, water, normal, etc.)
-  - Base experience
-  - Base happiness
-  - Capture rate
-  - Hatch counter
-  - Habitat
+  - Base experience, Base happiness, Capture rate, Hatch counter, Habitat, etc.
-  - Moves
+  - Available moves
   - Alternate forms
-- **Responsive Design** that works on both desktop and mobile devices
+  - Evolution chains

 ### Key Technologies

 - **React**: A JavaScript library for building user interfaces.
-- **React Query**: A data-fetching library that simplifies server state management.
+- **[Tanstack Query](https://tanstack.com/query) (former React Query)**: A data-fetching library that simplifies server state management.
-- **React Router**: A library for routing in React applications.
+- **[React Router](https://reactrouter.com/)**: A library for routing in React applications.
 - **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript.
 - **HTML5 & CSS3**: Standard technologies for structuring and styling web content.
-- **Vite**: A build tool that provides a faster and leaner development experience.
+- **[Vite](https://vite.dev/)**: A build tool that provides a faster and leaner development experience.

 ### Architecture

 The app follows a component-based architecture, where each part of the user interface is encapsulated in a reusable component.
 This modular approach makes the codebase easier to manage and scale.
-The state management is handled using React Query, which provides hooks for fetching, caching, and updating data.
+The management of the server state is handled using Tanstack Query, which provides hooks for fetching, caching, and updating data.
 React Router is used to manage navigation between different views, ensuring a smooth and responsive user experience.

 ### Data Source